-White Island eruption: Body recovery mission to begin at first light
+White Island eruption: Body recovery mission under way

 Shortly after first light New Zealand Defence Force "assets" would travel to the island assisted by specialist capabilities from other areas including police.

-Helicopters, the HMNZS Wellington vessel and specialist equipment will all be involved in Friday's operation, which is expected to last several hours.
+Helicopters, the HMNZS Wellington and specialist equipment will all be involved in Friday's operation, which is expected to last several hours.

 Those returning to the island would wear protective clothing to guard against the toxic gases.